LLNL/H5Z-ZFP/README.md

 This plugin supports all 4 modes of the ZFP compression library, *rate*, *accuracy*, *precision* and *expert*.
-It supports 1, 2 and 3 dimensional datasets of single and double precision floating point data.
+It supports 1, 2 and 3 dimensional datasets of single and double precision integer and floating point data.
 It can be applied to HDF5 datasets of more than 3 dimensions as  long as no more than 3 dimensions of the chunking are of size greater than 1.

 [**Full documentation**](http://h5z-zfp.readthedocs.io)